sghosh10sujan-cloud/FINANCIAL-SENTIMENT-APP/report_financial_sentiment.md

-Project Report: Financial PhraseBank Sentiment Analysis
+Project Report : Financial PhraseBank Sentiment Analysis

-Problem Statement:
+Problem Statement :

 Financial news sentences carry sentiment that can move markets, but manually reading and classifying large volumes of financial text does not scale.
 This project aims to build a text classification model that automatically labels financial news sentences as positive, negative, or neutral in sentiment.

 Project Overview: